 Tena Koutou - Welcome

 The District Plan manages all land use and subdivision in the District.
-We have been reviewing the District Plan and have just completed the first cut of a new draft District Plan.
-We have previously consulted you on issues and options and now we need your feedback on the provisions.
+We have been reviewing the District Plan and have completed the first cut of a new draft District Plan.
 The official name for the Plan is 'Our Draft District Plan - He Po.
 He Ao.
 Ka Awatea', which means 'a new day'.

 Our Draft District Plan - He Po.
 He Ao.
 Ka Awatea.